II-VI (NASDAQ:IIVI) Releases Q4 2022 Earnings Guidance

 II-VI (NASDAQ:IIVI – Get Rating) updated its fourth quarter 2022 earnings guidance on Tuesday.
-The company provided earnings per share guidance of $0.85-$1.00 for the period, compared to the consensus earnings per share estimate of $0.92.
+The company provided earnings per share (EPS) guidance of $0.85-$1.00 for the period, compared to the consensus estimate of $0.92.
 The company issued revenue guidance of $840.00 million-$880.00 million, compared to the consensus revenue estimate of $835.84 million.

-IIVI has been the topic of a number of research reports.
-Canaccord Genuity Group lowered their price objective on II-VI from $104.00 to $88.00 and set a buy rating on the stock in a research note on Friday, February 11th.
-Raymond James upped their price objective on shares of II-VI from $79.00 to $82.00 in a research report on Tuesday, May 10th.
-Canaccord Genuity Group decreased their price objective on shares of II-VI from $104.00 to $88.00 and set a buy rating on the stock in a research report on Friday, February 11th.
-Zacks Investment Research cut shares of II-VI from a hold rating to a sell rating in a research report on Friday, May 13th.
-Finally, B. Riley increased their price target on shares of II-VI from $87.00 to $88.00 and gave the company a buy rating in a research report on Thursday, February 10th.
-Two equities research analysts have rated the stock with a sell rating, five have assigned a hold rating and eight have assigned a buy rating to the company.
-According to data from MarketBeat, the company has a consensus rating of Hold and an average price target of $81.08.
+A number of research firms have recently issued reports on IIVI.
+Canaccord Genuity Group reduced their target price on II-VI from $104.00 to $88.00 and set a buy rating for the company in a report on Friday, February 11th.
+Zacks Investment Research cut shares of II-VI from a hold rating to a sell rating in a research note on Friday, May 13th.
+Citigroup raised their price target on shares of II-VI from $68.00 to $75.00 and gave the stock a neutral rating in a research note on Thursday, February 10th.
+Needham & Company LLC cut their price target on shares of II-VI from $85.00 to $84.00 and set a buy rating for the company in a research note on Tuesday, February 8th.
+Finally, Raymond James lifted their target price on shares of II-VI from $79.00 to $82.00 in a research note on Tuesday, May 10th.
+Two analysts have rated the stock with a sell rating, five have given a hold rating and eight have given a buy rating to the company.
+According to MarketBeat.com, II-VI currently has an average rating of Hold and a consensus price target of $81.08.

 II-VI Company Profile (Get Rating)